Cessna 172: Variants

-172E

-The 172E was the 1964 model.
-The electrical fuses were replaced with circuit breakers.
-The 172E also featured a redesigned instrument panel.
-1,401 172Es were built that year as production continued to increase.
+1964 model year with a redesigned instrument panel with center-mounted avionics and circuit breakers replacing the electrical fuses of previous models.
+1,209 built, 67 built by Reims as the F172E.

-The 1965 model 172F introduced electrically operated flaps to replace the previous lever-operated system.
-It was built in France by Reims Cessna as the F172 until 1971.
-These models formed the basis for the U.S. Air Force's T-41A Mescalero primary trainer, which was used during the 1960s and early 1970s as initial flight screening aircraft in USAF Undergraduate Pilot Training (UPT).
+1965 model year with electrically operated flaps to replace the previous lever-operated system and improved instrument lighting.
+1,400 built, plus 94 by Reims as the F172F.

+The 172F formed the basis for the U.S. Air Force's T-41A Mescalero primary trainer, which was used during the 1960s and early 1970s as initial flight screening aircraft in USAF Undergraduate Pilot Training (UPT).
 Following their removal from the UPT program, some extant USAF T-41s were assigned to the U.S. Air Force Academy for the cadet pilot indoctrination program, while others were distributed to Air Force aero clubs.

-A total of 1,436 172Fs were completed.

-172G

-The 1966 model year 172G introduced a more pointed spinner and sold for US$12,450 in its basic 172 version and US$13,300 in the upgraded Skyhawk version.
-1,597 were built.
+1966 model year with a longer, more pointed spinner and sold for US$12,450 in its basic 172 version and US$13,300 in the upgraded Skyhawk version.
+1,474 built (including 26 as the T-41A), plus 140 by Reims as the F172G.

-172H

-The 1967 model 172H was the last Continental O-300 powered model.
-It also introduced a shorter-stroke nose gear oleo to reduce drag and improve the appearance of the aircraft in flight.
+1967 model year with a 60A alternator replacing the generator, a rotating beacon replacing the flashing unit, redesigned wheel fairings, and a shorter-stroke nose gear oleo to reduce drag and improve the appearance of the aircraft in flight.
 A new cowling was used, introducing shock-mounts that transmitted lower noise levels to the cockpit and reduced cowl cracking.
 The electric stall warning horn was replaced by a pneumatic one.

-The 1967 model 172H sold for US$10,950 while the Skyhawk version was US$12,750.
-A total of 839 172Hs were built.
+1,586 built (including 34 as the T-41A), plus 435 by Reims as the F172H for both the 1967 and 1968 model years.